 Amplify this call now, and share the exhibition, lanterns, and walking tours later, among your community.

-Contact Christine Wong Yap at cwy@christinewongyap.com for more information, including how to make a tax-deductible donation.
+Contact Christine Wong Yap at for more info.

 Credit: Christine Wong Yap and contributors, Bay Windows / Ventanas en saliente / 窗花, 2025–ongoing, social practice, mixed media; dimensions variable.